-- Agreement to Hold State Harmless.
+- 19.1 Agreement to Hold State Harmless.
 If the State or any state agency or employee is sued by any third party for any act or omission relating to any provision of the Compact, arising out of the State's negotiation, preparation or execution of this Compact, the Tribe shall reimburse the State for the defense of such action and hold the State party harmless with respect to any judgment against the State resulting therefrom. - 19.2 Severability.
 If a material provision in Articles 2, 3, 5, 7, 13 or 17 is held invalid pursuant to a final judgment of a state or federal court, this Compact shall be void.
 If any other provision of this Compact is held invalid, the continuing validity of this Compact shall be determined by the applicable rules of law. - 19.3 Headings.
 The headings of the Articles, Sections and subsections of this Compact shall not be utilized in construing their provisions and have been added solely for convenience. - 19.4 Sections and Subsections.
 Every Article is divided into sections, which have one decimal point (e.g., Section 3.2), and sections may be further divided into subsections (e.g., subsection 3.2.1). - 19.5 Tribal Court.
 Nothing in this Compact shall be construed to effect a waiver of the State's sovereign immunity to suit in Tribal Court. - 19.6 Most Favored Tribe.
 If the State enters into a subsequent compact with any other tribe that contains more favorable provisions with respect to Articles 2, 3 and 9, this Compact shall be amended to incorporate those more favorable provisions upon request of the Tribe.
-In addition, any other applicable amendments or modifications that are granted hereafter to any other California tribe in a tribal-state compact approved by the Secretary of the Interior on or before December 31, 1998 will be amended into this Compact upon the Tribe's request.
-Except for the foregoing, if the State enters a subsequent compact which contains more favorable provisions, the State agrees to negotiate in good faith whether such provisions should be amended into this Compact upon request by the Tribe; provided however, that in light of the fact that each negotiation can be unique and different trade-offs agreed upon, there shall be no obligation on the part of the State to necessarily incorporate such provisions as long as it acts in good faith.
+If the State enters a subsequent compact which contains more favorable provisions with respect to any other subjects, the State agrees to negotiate in good faith whether such provisions should be amended into this Compact upon request by the Tribe; provided however, that in light of the fact that each negotiation can be unique and different trade-offs agreed upon, there shall be no obligation on the part of the State to necessarily incorporate such provisions as long as it acts in good faith.